nicolashainaux/mathmaker/docs/include/detailed_version.rst

 Run the tests
 """""""""""""

-The testing suite is run by `py.test <http://pytest.org/latest/contents.html>`_ this way:
+The testing suite is run by `pytest <http://pytest.org/latest/contents.html>`_ this way:

 ::